 Market risk is measured by Value at Risk (VaR), a statistical measure used to estimate the financial risk level of an investment portfolio.
 VaR represents the potential loss over a given holding period at a given confidence level.
 Amundi's VaR is a historical VaR.
 Amundi measures VaR at a 99% confidence level and a 20-day holding period, based on a historical observation period of one year.
-It amounted to €13 41 million as of 31 December 2021 30 June 2022.
+It amounted to ε 4130 million as of ε 30 June 31 December 2022.